microsoft/CameraTraps/classification/README.md

 ## 1. Select classification labels for training

 Create a classification label specification JSON file (usually named `label_spec.json`).
-This file defines the labels that our classifier will be trained to distinguish, as well as the original dataset labels and/or biological taxons that will map to each classification label.
+This file defines the labels that our classifier will be trained to distinguish, as well as the original dataset labels and/or biological taxa that will map to each classification label.
 See the required format [here](#json).

 For MegaClassifier, see `megaclassifier_label_spec.ipynb` to see how the label specification JSON file is generated.